-And then just some various foods that are gonna be really, really helpful will be carrots, jicama, I mentioned the avocado already.
-Even things like blackberries or beets are amazing for your liver.
+And then just some various foods that are gonna be really, really helpful will be carrots, jicama, and avocado, even things like blackberries or beets are amazing for your liver.

-Burdock root.
-Dandelion root, again, is wonderful for the liver, and even a little bit of dark chocolate.
-So there are a lot of wonderful foods you can add in to easily work on balancing those hormones.
+Burdock root, dandelion root is wonderful for the liver, and even a little bit of dark chocolate.
+So, there are a lot of wonderful foods you can add in to easily work on balancing those hormones.

-Now another thing to help decrease this estrogen dominance is going to be stress less, right?
+Now, another thing to help decrease this estrogen dominance is going to be stress less.
 Again, talking about how you need to calm the stress in your life, find some self-care things that feel good to you because stress will wreck your hormones.

 Try to think about what you need to help yourself feel the very best.
 And of course, sleep.
 We've got to sleep.
-So a minimum of seven hours of sleep, you should be getting a night.
+A minimum of seven hours of sleep, you should be getting a night.
 It helps your body heal and it will help your hormones balance out.

 Or maybe having a glass of wine?
 Or maybe you are just on your phone right before you go to bed and all that blue light is causing problems.
-So you wanna think about your sleep hygiene in helping yourself balance out those hormones.
+So you want tp think about your sleep hygiene in helping yourself balance out those hormones.

 Now there are supplements that can be helpful for estrogen dominance, and I mentioned a couple above, which would be the B complex, and also a product that contains dim.
 And I think it's best if you are struggling with estrogen dominance to really work with a practitioner.